-The RT8237J PWM controller provides high efficiency, excellent transient response, and high DC output accuracy needed for stepping down high voltage batteries to generate low voltage CPU core, I/O, and chipset RAM supplies in notebook computers.
-Richtek Mach Response[TM] technology is specifically designed for providing 100ns"instant-on" response to load steps while maintaining a relatively constant operating frequency and inductor operating point over a wide range of input voltages.
-The topology solves the poor load transient response timing problems of fixed frequency current mode PWMs and avoids the problems caused by widely varying switching frequencies in conventional constant on-time and constant off-time PWM schemes.
+The RT8237A/B PWM controller provides high efficiency, excellent transient response, and high DC output accuracy needed for stepping down high voltage batteries to generate low voltage CPU core, I/O, and chipset RAM supplies in notebook computers.
+Richtek Mach ResponseTM technology is specifically designed for providing 100ns "instant-on" response to load steps while maintaining a relatively constant operating frequency and inductor operating point over a wide range of input voltages.
+The topology circumvents the poor load transient timing problems of fixed frequency current mode PWMs, while avoiding the problems caused by widely varying switching frequencies in conventional constant on-time and constant off-time PWM schemes.
+The DRVTM mode PWM modulator is specifically designed to have better noise immunity for such a single output application.